 Shaw Estate Park and Mercer Park pump track and park improvements - Kedron

-Brisbane City Council is pleased to announce works to deliver a number of new park improvements in Shaw Estate Park and Mercer Park, including exciting new scooter and bike elements, a flying fox, a pump track and a family hub area, are expected to start in mid-August 2023, weather and site conditions permitting.
+Brisbane City Council is pleased to announce works to deliver a number of new park improvements in Shaw Estate Park and Mercer Park, including exciting new scooter and bike challenge features, flying fox, pump track and a family hub area, are now complete.

 Project summary